 Club Secretaries shall be notified of the selection list 14 days prior to game and it shall be the Club Secretaries' responsibility to notify selected Players within 24 hours of the receipt of same.
-Furthermore, it shall then be the Club Secretaries' duty to confirm or otherwise the

-Players' acceptance to the Team Manager for the time being within 72 hours of the original notification being sent, i.e. a further 48 hours only shall elapse before the Team Manager is notified.
+Furthermore, it shall then be the Club Secretaries' duty to confirm or otherwise the Players' acceptance to the Team Manager for the time being within 72 hours of the original notification being sent, i.e. a further 48 hours only shall elapse before the Team Manager is notified.
 Failure on the part of the Club shall result in the Club being charged under FA Rule E10.

 A Player selected to play for the Association and failing to do so shall not play for any Club on that day or 48 hours before or 48 hours after that day unless he/she first obtains the consent in writing from the relevant Committee.
-A Player breaking this Rule shall be charged under FA Rule E.1 - E.3 with bringing the game into disrepute and maybe fined up to £50.00 and suspended for 14 days.
+A Player breaking this Rule may be charged under FA Rule E.1 - E.3.

-Any Club having two or more players, (or one player if they are a goalkeeper), selected to play in an Association or Representative match of a Competition in which it competes may apply to have its League or County Cup match postponed.
-Such application must be made in writing to the Secretary of the SFA Affiliated league in which the match shall take place, no later than SEVEN days prior to the match in question (email will suffice) A copy shall be posted to the county within the same time frame.
+Any Club having a player selected to play in an Association or Representative match of a Competition in which it competes may apply to have its League or County Cup match postponed.
+Such application must be made in writing to the Secretary of the SFA Affiliated league in which the match shall take place, no later than SEVEN days prior to the match in question (email will suffice).
+Such application is at the discretion of the Association.